 In general, the infection is usually mild and self-limited, and lesions may heal over a period of 1-2 years if left untreated, although treatment is recommended.

 Related topics: Mycobacterium avium-intracellulare, Mycobacterium kansasii, Mycobacterium fortuitum, Mycobacterium chelonae, Mycobacterium scrofulaceum, Mycobacterium tuberculosis, and Atypical mycobacterial infections

 373438001 – Infection due to Mycobacterium marinum

-- Other infections such as sporotrichosis, blastomycosis, coccidioidomycosis, nocardiosis, tularemia, cutaneous tuberculosis, leishmaniasis (Old World and New World), and actinomycosis may have a similar lymphangitic spread from cutaneous inoculation.
+- Other infections such as sporotrichosis, blastomycosis, coccidioidomycosis, nocardiosis, tularemia, cutaneous tuberculosis, cutaneous leishmaniasis, and actinomycosis may have a similar lymphangitic spread from cutaneous inoculation.
 Exposure and travel history are key for diagnosis.

 - Isolated lesions may mimic other cutaneous mycobacterial infections or granulomatous disease.